KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC Character "Profiles"/Heroes/NPC Peacekeepers/Lore Entries/Aria Hassan.md

 ---

 ##### Brief Summary
-Aria Hassan is a Great Old One Warlock originating from the Serpent Hills, S-Rank [[Peacekeeper]], and engaged to [[Jackson Felwinter]]
+Aria Hassan is a Great Old One Warlock originating from the Serpent Hills, S-Rank [[Peacekeeper Force]], and engaged to [[Jackson Felwinter]]
 ##### Appearance
 ![[Aria Hassan.png]]